 SHOP NOW: $25.71 for a pack of 6, amazon.com

 Per 1/3 cup mix: 180 calories, 0.5 g fat (0 g saturated fat), 430 mg sodium, 41 g carbs (1 g fiber, 3 g sugar), 2 g protein

 Not That!: For the same size serving, you consume an extra 40 calories and 10 grams of carbs by choosing King Arthur’s mix over Bisquick’s.

 Per 1 cup (27 g): 100 calories, 0.5 g fat (0 g saturated fat), 220 mg sodium, 23 g carbs (1 g fiber, 2 g sugar), 2 g protein

 Eat This: Chex keeps things simple by using just whole grain rice, sugar, salt, molasses, and a vitamin and mineral blend in this easy-to-please gluten-free staple.
-The short ingredient list and low sugar content mean it's significantly better than these 20 Worst "Good-For-You" Cereals.
+The short ingredient list and low sugar content mean it’s significantly better than the “good-for-you” cereals that are anything but.